 Click Pocket

-Got Braille?
-The Click Pocket allows users to identify money with visual impairment and indent Braille on money by putting the edge of the bill into the small Brailler.
-This does not damage the bills and can be used in addition to the folding method.
-I got my Click Pocket for free at a conference, but they can be purchased on Maxi-Aids for $6.
+Got braille?
+The Click Pocket allows users to emboss braille on paper bills by placing the edge of the bill into the portable embosser.
+This does not damage the bills and can be used in addition to the folding method if needed.
+I received a Click Pocket for free at a conference, though they can also be purchased on Maxi-Aids or at similar stores for $6.

 Related links